neuro-inc/neuro-cli/apolo-sdk/docs/storage_usage.rst

 Download a Folder
 =================

-Use :meth:`Storage.download_dir` for downloading data from the Neuro Storage to local disk.
+Use :meth:`Storage.download_dir` for downloading data from the Apolo Storage to local disk.

 The method is a counterpart to :meth:`Storage.upload_dir` and has the same arguments::